brnco/avmpi_scripts/README.md

 All of the dependencies are detailed in `requirements.txt`.
 To install them, use

-`python -m pip -r requirements.txt`
+`python3 -m pip -r requirements.txt`

 This will take a minute, you'll see a lot of text onscreen.